rackerlabs/support-how-to/content/cloud-servers/postgresql-creating-and-dropping-roles.md

 #### Drop a role

-When you no longer need a role, you can drop (delete, or remove) a role by using the following command:
+When you no longer need a role, you can drop (delete or remove) a role by using the following command:

     postgres=# DROP ROLE demorole1;